 Skip to main content

-The community-supported dagster-teradata package provides an integration with Teradata Vantage.
+The community-supported Teradata package provides an integration with Teradata Vantage.

 For more information, see the dagster-teradata GitHub repository.